-We’re often told to stock our pantries with the ‘essentials’.
-Staple items we’ll need again and again such as flour, sugar, pasta and rice.
-We need these on hand because, theoretically, we’ll always be using them, but how long do our stocks actually last?
+We’re often told to stock our pantries with the ‘essentials’ – staple items we’ll need again and again such as flour, sugar, pasta and rice.
+We need these on hand because, theoretically, we’ll be using them regularly.
+But how long do these items really last?

-It’s smart to have a stockpile of staple items, saving you endless trips to the supermarket.
+With the holiday season upon us, kitchens all over Australia will be hives of activity.
+And ‘smart’ cooks will have a stockpile of staple items, saving them those annoying emergency trips to the supermarket.
 Staple pantry items tend to be longer-lasting products, but some last longer than others, while others can change in flavour or texture over time.

 To get the best out of your essential pantry items, here are some general rules of thumb for the shelf life of goods, according to HGTV.

-It might surprise you to learn that there are some items in your pantry that can last virtually forever.
+It might surprise you to learn that there are some items in your pantry that will virtually last forever.
 Pure honey and maple syrup will keep, as will white rice and cornflour.

-Sugar, salt and baking soda also fit in this category along with instant coffee (not fresh beans) and long-life UHT powdered milk.
+Sugar, salt and baking soda also fit into this category along with instant coffee (not fresh beans) and long-life UHT powdered milk.

 Lasts up to two years